vmarvakova/assignment5/README.md

 One last edit.
 In the successors function, we choose a square, and make successors corresponding to setting that square to have each of its possible values.
 We keep only the successors for which setSquare returned true.

-If when we do this, we keep only one successor, then instead of returning a vector of just that one successor, recursively call `successors()` on that; and return what *it* returns.
+If when we do this, we keep only one successor -- and that successor isn't a solution -- then instead of returning a vector of just that one successor, recursively call `successors()` on that; and return what *it* returns.

 The intuition for this is as follows.
 If setSquare only returned true for one of the possible successors, we have shown that, actually, having tried all the options, only one of the possible values for that square was acceptable.
 Thus, we can instead return the successors of that one valid option.
 We only need to return successors to search, to go on the queue, if there is more than one option to choose from.